AmiBlitz/AmiBlitz3/README.md

 ## What this package contains:
 Everything you need as of:
 - Full IDE with needed OS-libraries
+- localization for english, german and french available
 - lots of documentations accessable from IDE (check "Help"-Menu)
 - lots of usefull includes written in AB3 itself (with its own documentation)
 - every include file has its own short demo in it, just compile and run them!